alejandranavcas/ClinicPaws/README.md

 `yarn add pdf-parse`
 `npm install multer`

 Also, you need the following python packages:
 `pip install numpy`
 `pip install pandas=1.5.3`
 `pip install xlrd`
 `pip install openpyxl`
 `pip install scikit-learn=1.2.1`

 Then, to start the application, run in your terminal:
 `npm start`

 ### About the Machine learning part:

-The machine learning model is saved in ml_model/model.pickle and the predictions are run in ml_model/predict_model.py
+The machine learning model is saved in ml_model/model.pickle and the new predictions are run in ml_model/predict_model.py

-The code for the previous analysis of the used dataset, the iterative training and testing on different models are in the folder ml_model/training_model.
+The code for the analysis and preprocessing of the used dataset *Fungus_diseases_dataset.xlsx*, the iterative training and testing on different models and the training of the final selected model scripts are in the folder ml_model/train_model.